aisingapore/TagUI/README.md

 and|&&
 or|&#124;&#124;

-Tip - use { and } step to define step/code blocks for powerful repetitive automation with for loop. conversion to CasperJS blocks syntax happens automatically. when using contain / equal conditions, you can write with or without s behind
+Tip - use { and } step to define step/code blocks for powerful repetitive automation with for loop. conversion to CasperJS blocks syntax happens automatically. when using contain / equal, you can write with or without s behind

 ### REPOSITORIES
 - Repositories help to make objects or steps reusable and improve readability